MClarke9k9/GetFit/README.md

      NodeJs

 ### This application has user authentication to log you in and out
-### Along with the ability to add workouts to the desired day of your account.
+### Along with the ability to add workouts to the desired day of your selection.

 ## Deploy at https://getfit2.herokuapp.com/